 Mr. Osborne, in speaking of the establishment of a female school at Batticaloa, thus describes the degraded state of native females: "The first thing which attracted my notice, relative to this subject, was, that the men were employed in the work which in England is done by the women, and the women in that which is there done by the men.
-Soon after my arrival at Point de Galle, I went to the house of an English gentleman; and, on entering the verandah, saw a brawny man sitting on a mat, making ladies' muslin dresses: this appeared to me so feminine, that I could not forbear expressing my astorishment, at seeing a hand, formed for hard labour, employed in adjusting the trimmings of a lady's dress; while I had passed several delicate females in the streets, who were engaged in a drudgery better suited to the athletic mantua-maker in the verandah, than to them.
-I have also frequently hear griaved by to them.
-I have also frequently been grieved by seeing poor slender females bending beneath the heavy loads of fruits, rice, &c. which they were carrying to the market, while stout and indolent men were walking before them at their ease: not men were walking before them at their ease: not unfrequently, the poor woman, besides the load upon her head, has had her infant astride upon her hip.
+Soon after my arrival at Point de Galle, I went to the house of an English gentleman; and, on entering the verandah, saw a brawny man sitting on a mat, making ladies' muslin dresses: this appeared to me so feminine, that I could not forbear expressing my astonishment, at seeing a hand, formed for hard labour, employed in adjusting the trimmings of a lady's dress; while I had passed several delicate females in the streets, who were engaged in a drudgery better suited to the athletic mantua-maker in the verandah, than to them.
+I have also frequently been grieved by seeing poor slender females bending beneath the heavy loads of fruits, rice, &c. which they were carrying to the market, while stout and indolent men were walking before them at their ease: not unfrequently, the poor woman, besides the load upon her head, has had her infant astride upon her hip.
 After she has sat all day in the bazaar to vend her goods, and her husband has been enjoying his betel and tobacco, she takes home what she has not sold; then, first prepares rice and curry for her lord and master, and when he has done eating, and not till then, is allowed to refresh herself.
-Washing, ironing, and clear-starching, are all done by the men, as the lighter work; while the women are sitting at the mill, or working in the fields. in the fields.
+Washing, ironing, and clear-starching, are all done by the men, as the lighter work; while the women are sitting at the mill, or working in the fields.